 When buying their first home, most people will need a loan from a bank.
 A first-time home buyer loan, called a mortgage, is gradually paid off over a number of years.
 Here are some things you need to know about getting a loan to buy your first home:

 Types of mortgage: variable or fixed rates

 As the name implies, fixed-rate mortgages are constant for the duration of the term.
 There are also variable-rate mortgages, which fluctuate with the bank’s prime rate.
 The advantage of a fixed-rate mortgage is that your mortgage payments won’t change even if the prime rate increases.
-Because of this, the interest rate on fixed-rate mortgages tend to be higher than variable-rate mortgages.
+Because of this, the interest rates on fixed-rate mortgages historically tend to be higher than variable-rate mortgages.
 With a variable-rate mortgage, your interest rate will decline if the bank’s prime rate falls.
 However, if the prime rate increases, so will the interest rate on your mortgage.

 Check out your best current mortgage rates

 Take 2 minutes to answer a few questions and discover the lowest rates available